Epistemological Foundations Conversation on the Policy and Governance of AI

 Fenwick McKelvey

-Fenwick McKelvey is an Associate Professor in Information and Communication Technology Policy in the Department of Communication Studies at Concordia University.
-He is co-director of the Applied AI Institute and leads Machine Agencies at the Milieux Institute.
-He studies digital politics and policy.
-He is the author of Internet Daemons: Digital Communications Possessed (University of Minnesota Press, 2018) winner of the 2019 Gertrude J. Robinson Book Award.
-He is co-author of The Permanent Campaign: New Media, New Politics (Peter Lang, 2012) with Greg Elmer and Ganaele Langlois.
+Fenwick McKelvey is an Associate Professor of Information and Communication Technology Policy in the Department of Communication Studies at Concordia University.
+He is co-associate director of the Milieux Institute, leads Machine Agencies, and serves as Director of the Algorithmic Media Observatory.
+He is the author of Internet Daemons: Digital Communications Possessed (University of Minnesota Press, 2018), which won the 2019 Gertrude J. Robinson Book Award, and co-author of The Permanent Campaign: New Media, New Politics (Peter Lang, 2012) with Greg Elmer and Ganaele Langlois.
+McKelvey frequently appears as an expert commentator in the media and has intervened in media regulatory hearings.
+He is also a member of the Educational Review Committee of The Walrus magazine.
+His research focuses on digital politics and policy, and he contributes expertise in digital infrastructures, algorithms, bots, and artificial intelligence in relation to Internet policy and governance.

-Eliane Ubalijoro
+Éliane Ubalijoro

-Éliane Ubalijoro, PhD, is the Executive Director of Sustainability in the Digital Age and the Global Hub Director in Canada for Future Earth.
-Her decades of experience span academia, science-policy and the non-profit and international development sectors.
-She is a Professor of Practice for Public-Private Sector Partnerships at McGill University’s Institute for the Study of International Development.
-Eliane is a member of the Impact Advisory Board of the Global Alliance for a Sustainable Planet.
-She is a member of Rwanda’s National Science and Technology Council and has been a member of the Presidential Advisory Council for Rwandan President Paul Kagame since its inception in September 2007.
-She is a member of the Expert Consultation Group on the Post COVID-19 Implications on Collaborative Governance of Genomics Research, Innovation, and Genetic Diversity. Éliane is a member of the African Development Bank’s Expert Global Community of Practice on COVID-19 Response Strategies in Africa.
-She is a member of the Capitals Coalition Supervisory Board.
-Eliane is a member of the Advisory Board of the Earth Leadership Program.
-She is a member of the Advisory Boards of ShEquity and Orango Investment Corporation.
-Eliane is on the boards of Genome Canada and the Crop Trust.
+Dr. Éliane Ubalijoro is the CIFOR-ICRAF Chief Executive Officer and ICRAF Director General (DG).
+A Rwandan Canadian scientist and executive, her decades of experience span academia, science-policy and the non-profit and international development sectors.
+She is also a Professor of Practice for Public-Private Sector Partnerships at McGill University’s Institute for the Study of International Development.
+Ubalijoro serves on numerous international advisory and governance bodies, including the Impact Advisory Board of the Global Alliance for a Sustainable Planet; Rwanda’s National Science and Technology Council; and the Presidential Advisory Council to President Paul Kagame, on which she has served since its inception in 2007.
+Her global policy expertise extends to the Expert Consultation Group on the post-COVID-19 implications for collaborative governance of genomics research and innovation, as well as the African Development Bank’s Expert Global Community of Practice on COVID-19 response strategies in Africa.
+She also serves on the Supervisory Board of the Capitals Coalition and on the advisory boards of the Earth Leadership Program, ShEquity, and Orango Investment Corporation, and sits on the boards of Genome Canada and the Crop Trust.
+She will contribute expertise on how locally-grounded science and technology research can be translated into effective governing and funding policies.

 Kamuela Enos

-Kamuela Enos (Kanaka Maoli) is founder of UH’s Office of Indigenous Innovation, which identifies, researches, and scales traditional practices for the benefit of Indigenous communities.
+Kamuela Enos (Kānaka Maoli) is founder of UH’s Office of Indigenous Innovation, which identifies, researches, and scales traditional practices for the benefit of Indigenous communities.
 The former director of social enterprise at MA‘O Organic Farms, he has extensive experience in revitalizing ancestral agricultural practices.
+He will contribute to the development of meaningful and co-generative collaboration with Indigenous communities around new technologies.
 He will contribute to the development of meaningful and co-generative collaboration with Indigenous communities around new technologies.

 Ceyda Yolgörmez

-Ceyda Yolgormez is a Postdoc at the Indigenous Futures Research Cluster, working in the Abundant Intelligences Research Program.
+Ceyda Yolgörmez is a Postdocoral Researcher at the Indigenous Futures Research Cluster, working in the Abundant Intelligences Research Program.
 Her PhD work brought together social theory and interactive technologies, such as large machine learning models or social robots, to consider how our conceptions of the social are changing.
 Her PhD dissertation proposes a framework for a sociology of machines that reimagines human-machine relations.
 Her research looks at playful and creative engagements with machines as a site to explore and experiment with human machine socialities, and is interested in methodologies that reveal and trouble the common-sensical way in which we understand such relations.